YaniXIV/Umbra/README.md

     React Native does not currently support WebAssembly, so client-side proving was moved to the backend.

 📦 Setup & Run
+Disclaimer, server url is currently hard coded into the frontend. located in UmbraApp/services/api.ts so make sure you change that when testing!
 Requirements

     Leo installed and working